partouf/DelphiSummit2024/tldr.md

 # tldr

-* Delphi can cross-compile to Linux 64 bits, who knew!
-* But does your application even build for Windows 64 bits?
-* Wait, what are we making and why?
-* What libraries can we use on Linux?
-* Choices, choices, do we go for a CLI?
 * It builds under Windows, now what!
 * More choices; WSL, Docker, Linux cloud machine?
 * Logging choices